 Hello, my name is Matt Freed.
 I grew up in Indiana, surrounded by corn and soybean fields.
 In Arizona now, one might say I’ve gone from corn to cactus.
-Regardless of location, my passion for design, marketing, and art remains constant.
+Regardless of location, my passion for design and art remains constant.

 By fifth grade I was well on my way to becoming that artist ;-)